agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

     }
 ```

 Similar to our old test we check the status & response body from the HTTP request.
 We then get a stream from the websockect connection, just asking for a total of 1 message via `take()`.
 Pulling the data out of the frame, we use the Option type to handle if anything went wrong.
-Given the data is the type we need, we then check the fields from the websocket frame.
+Provided the data is the type we need we then check the fields from the websocket frame.

 ```rust
     drop(stream);